rhdtownsend/mesa-summer-school-2019/source/minilab-2.rst

 using PGstar.
 This will involve first adding the periods to MESA's history output; and then modifying ``inlist_to_tams_pgstar`` to set up the plots.
-As the very first step, make a copy of your working directory from MiniLab 1 (with all the changes you have made):
+As the very first step, make a copy of your working directory from :ref:`MiniLab 1 <minilab-1>` (with all the changes you have made):

 .. code-block:: console

    $ cp -a townsend-2019-mini-1 townsend-2019-mini-2
    $ cd townsend-2019-mini-2

-Alternatively, if you were unable to get things working with MiniLab 1, then you can grab a working directory for MiniLab 2 from `here
+Alternatively, if you were unable to get things working with :ref:`MiniLab 1 <minilab-1>`, then you can grab a working directory for MiniLab 2 from `here
 <http://www.astro.wisc.edu/~townsend/resource/teaching/mesa-summer-school-2019/townsend-2019-mini-2.tar.gz>`__.

 Adding Periods to History Output